JuanLPalacios/Help-blog/README.md

 rails db:seed RAILS_ENV=test
 ```

-Make sure that the defaut user for system exist in postgres to avoid error `Fatal: Role '[user_name]' does not exist`
+Make sure that the default user for the system exists in Postgres to avoid the error Fatally`:` Role '[user_name]' does not exist`

 ```
 sudo su - posgres